SofiaKouki/MIS_5_Predictive_Model_of_Human_Occupation_in_Southern_Levant/README.md

 If you use this code or adapt it for your own study area, please cite:

 > Samawi, O., Kouki, S., Beller, J. A., Hallinan, E., Rose, J. I., Bicho, N., Nassr, A., Collard, M., & Al-Nahar, M. (in prep.).
-Hunting the Hunters: A Predictive Model of MIS 5 Human Occupation across the Southern Levant, with Application to Understudied Regions in Jordan. *Quaternary International*.
+Hunting the Hunters: A Predictive Model of MIS 5 Human Occupation across the Southern Levant, with Application to Understudied Regions in Jordan. *Quaternary International* (in press).

 ---